PKlauv/KeyCrack/README.md

 ## Docker

-Docker builds a lightweight container (Python 3.12-slim) with all dependencies baked in, so you don't need Python installed locally.
-Use it if you want to run the app without setting up a Python environment, or to test that it works in a clean, isolated setup.
-The container auto-restarts on failure.
-This same Docker setup is the foundation for deploying the app live (MVP 5) to platforms like Railway, Render, or Fly.io.
+Docker builds a lightweight container (Python 3.12-slim) with all dependencies baked in.
+The same Docker setup powers the live deployment on Render.

 ```bash
 docker-compose up --build